-In 2011, 78-year-old nursing home resident Esther Piskor was verbally and physically abused by staff members at a nursing home facility.
+For example, 78-year-old nursing home resident Esther Piskor was verbally and physically abused by staff members at a nursing home.
 A hidden camera captured the incidents — and the horrifying footage sent two staff members to jail.
-Cameras in nursing homes continue to regularly expose abuse, and over a dozen states have passed laws allowing them in residents’ rooms.
-However, many nursing homes remain opposed due to privacy concerns.

 Can You Put a Camera in a Nursing Home?

-It depends on the nursing home.
 Most facilities use security cameras to monitor common areas, parking lots, and exits.
 Cameras may also be installed in the residents’ rooms in some cases.
+In-room cameras provide an extra layer of security for family members who may be afraid of nursing home abuse.

 What States Allow Cameras in Nursing Homes?

-States that allow cameras in nursing homes include:
+States that may allow cameras in nursing homes include:

 - Connecticut